 The three maps below are provided courtesy of the SCRD.
 The first two display a layer-format which depicts "sensitive ecosystems inventory".
 In the first map, wetland areas are depicted in a light turquoise colour.
 In the second map, terrain contours are depicted in greater detail and the wetlands in light blue.
 As you can see wetlands exists high in a saddle up on the north-east portion of the Hotel Lake's catchment area.
 As well significant wetland areas are shown north-east of Pender Hill and also at the intersection of Irvines Landing and Beaumont Roads; all of which embrace Hotel Creek and its tributaries as they meander down from higher terrain and Hotel Lake to Mixal Lake, Sakinaw Lake and the ocean beyond.
 The third map is a closeup of yet another wetland located on parkland on the south east corner of Hotel Lake Road and Pender Landing Road.

-In today's computerized-graphic environment, colours are used in various shades to depict wetlands.
+Today's computerized-graphic maps use colours to depict wetlands.
 In the contour map below, two known wetlands in the north-east catchment area of Hotel Lake are depicted in light-blue.
 These wetland areas may appear slightly different in size and shape depending on which map source you view.
-On the map below we have added a previously unmapped wetland (and creek).
+On the map below we have added a previously unmapped wetland and creeks.
 Although the position of this small wetland is not geo-located using GPS, the depiction is derived from observation and contour study and can be viewed as reasonably accurate.
 This map tells us a story.
-Notice how the small wetland is cradled by contour lines that depict an almost perfect basin with an outlet towards Hotel Lake.
-The small blue-arrows have also been added to give a reasonably good sense of how surface water might flow towards downward across the contour-lines and towards the small wetland and then to the lake via 4 small creeks.
+Notice how the small wetland is cradled by contour lines that depict an almost perfect basin with outlets into Hotel Lake.
+The small blue-arrows have also been added to give a reasonably good sense of how surface water might flow towards downward across the tight contour-lines (depicting steep downslope) and towards the small wetland and then to the lake via 4 small creeks.
 In late August of 2023, with the lake level at its lowest point, none of the creeks were running, their beds were damp-soft-black and yielded to footsteps up to the ankle.

 As rain water falls into the Hotel Lake catchment area it begins to travel downslope.
 Some rainfall is absorbed into the ground and becomes groundwater.
 This groundwater is influenced by gravity, and seeps into subterranean layers of sand and gravel and even into fissures in the bedrock until it reaches the water table and the aquifers below us.